 We hope that we have been able to resolve your complaint satisfactorily.
 However, if you remain unhappy with our response then you can refer your complaint to the Legal Ombudsman, an independent complaints body established under the Legal Services Act, who can investigate complaints about the legal service you have received from us.

-The EU Directive (1) and UK regulations (2) require you to give consumers the details of an Alternative Dispute Resolution (ADR) entity which has been approved to deal with the complaint.
-LeO is not an EU ADR provider but will consider complaints that have previously been considered by an ADR entity.
+The UK regulations (1) require you to give consumers the details of an Alternative Dispute Resolution (ADR) entity which has been approved to deal with the complaint.
+The Legal Ombudsman will consider complaints that have previously been considered by an ADR entity.

 You can find specific information about the different ADR providers and suggested wording for your letters here: